Porto is a city in love with pork tripes and sausages, but fear you not!, there are plenty of restaurants and shops for vegetarians & vegans.

-How to get there: daTerra is 2min walking distance from the famous São Bento train station.
+How to get there: daTerra is a 2 minutes walking distance from the famous São Bento train station.
 There’s a subway station with the same name.

 Essência is always on the top of the list of the best vegetarian restaurants in Porto, and one can easily understand why.

 The space itself is incredibly nice – a large, airy room, a huge terrace for the sunny days, and an attentive service.